ai2cm/pace/README.md

 ## Building the docker container

-While it is possible to install and build pace bare-metal, the easiest setup is to use a Docker container for testing and developing pace.
+While it is possible to install and build pace bare-metal, we can ensure all system libraries are installed with the correct versions by using a Docker container to test and develop pace.

 First, you will need to update the git submodules so that any dependencies are cloned and at the correct version:
 ```shell